-The following methods and assumptions were used by the Credit Union in estimating fair value disclosures for financial instruments:
+The Credit Union used the following methods and assumptions in estimating fair value disclosures for financial instruments:

 Available-for-sale securities - The fair value of investment securities is the fair market value based on quoted market prices, when available, or market prices provided by recognized broker dealers.
 If listed prices or quotes are not available, fair value is based on externally developed models that use unobservable inputs due to the limited market activity of the instrument.